 The grounds and architecture are beautiful, while the museum houses interesting exhibits about the history and evolution of the sport.
 I was surprised to learn that the earliest versions of tennis trace back to medieval times, before evolving into modern tennis in the late 1800s.

 The International Tennis Hall of Fame is the perfect rainy day activity during a weekend in Newport.
+It’s one of the best things to do in RI for families, hands down.

 Into cars?
 The Audrain Auto Museum will blow your mind